Apprenticeship: Length

 Apprenticeships with a length of 2 years are for persons with weaker school results.
 The certificate awarded after successfully completing a 2-year apprenticeship is called "Attestation de formation professionnelle" (AFP) in French, "Eidgenössisches Berufsattest" (EBA) in German and "Certificato federale di formazione pratica" (CFP) in Italian.
 It could be translated as "Attestation of professional formation".

 Apprenticeship with a length of 3 or 4 years are the most common ones.
-The certificate awarded after successfully completing a 3 or 4-year apprenticeship is called "Certificat Fédérale de Capacité" (CFC) in French, "Eidgenössisches Fähigkeitszeugnis" (EFZ) in German and "Attestato federale di capacità" (AFC) in Italian.
+The certificate awarded after successfully completing a 3 or 4-year apprenticeship is called "Certificat Fédéral de Capacité" (CFC) in French, "Eidgenössisches Fähigkeitszeugnis" (EFZ) in German and "Attestato federale di capacità" (AFC) in Italian.
 It could be translated as "Federal Certificate of Proficiency".

 Some crafts, such as electrician, are educated in lengths of 3 and 4 years.
 In this case, an Electrician with 4 years apprenticeship gets more theoretical background than one with 3 years apprenticeship.
-Also, but that is easily lost in translation, the profession has a different name.
+Some languages have different names for a craft depending on the length of the apprenticeship; this can be lost in translation.

 Each of the over 300 nationwide defined vocational profiles has defined framework – conditions as length of education, theoretical and practical learning goals and certification conditions.

 Age of the apprentices

-Typically an apprenticeship is started at age of 15 and 18 after finishing general education.
-Some apprenticeships have a recommend or required age of 18, which obviously leads to a higher average age.
+Typically an apprenticeship can commence for individuals once they are aged 15 or 18 after finishing general education.
+Some apprenticeships have a recommend or required age of 18.
 There is formally no maximum age, however, for persons above 21 it is hard to find a company due to companies preferring younger ages due to the lower cost of labour.